What you will learn in this article:

 To summarize, benefits of using JunCao™ methods for reishi cultivation include:

-- Increased nutritional benefits (maximizes bioavailability and potency)
+- Increased nutritional value (maximizes bioavailability and potency)

 - Environmentally-friendly method (doesn’t destroy wild forests)